How developers can add value to each phase of a project they take up as a freelancer and over time can demand better hourly rates.

 If you set a very high expectation, you can have a tough time meeting them.
 You aren’t delivering a pizza where you only have 30 minutes to deliver.

-Ask for what time will be needed for you to deliver the project maintaining the quality.
+Ask for what time you will need to deliver the project, maintaining the quality.

 Phase II: As you start Working

-Clients always have the dilemma if a freelancer has started working and what’s the progress for the project.
-Provide a quick turnaround time with updates as the project moves along to get valuable inputs from clients to help you understand requirements better and fix bugs early.
+Provide a quick turnaround time with updates as the project moves along to get valuable inputs from clients.

 6. Right communication channel

 Use the communication channel that suits the client.
-You are the tech guy who can always adapt to the new platform than asking your clients to make a move to your preferred choice of communication.
+You are a developer and the tech guy.
+So it is easy for you to adapt to the new platform than asking your clients to make a move to your choice of the communication channel.

 Developers like to keep codes on their server until some part of the payment is released.
-If you need to be playing such tricks, opt for Upwork’s escrow service instead to get paid.
+If you need to be playing such tricks, opt for Upwork’s escrow service instead of getting paid.

-Freelancer is at risk of not getting paid but if you keep a higher level of trust, you will always be fine.
-Instead of trying to make money from clients, build trust and money will eventually flow in.
+Freelancer is at risk of not getting paid, but if you keep a higher level of trust, you will always be okay.
+Instead of trying to make money from clients, build confidence and money will eventually flow in.

-Some of my direct clients who don’t prefer an upfront payment, I refer them through Upwork to build trust.
-Eventually, they pay me well in advance and at times even before we begin the process of understanding the requirements.
+Some of my direct clients who don’t prefer upfront payment, I refer them through Upwork to build trust.
+Eventually, they pay me well in advance and, at times, even before we begin the process of understanding the requirements.

 Phase III: After Project Completion

-The project is complete and hopefully, things have gone beyond client’s expectations but this is not where everything stops.
+The project is complete, and hopefully, things have gone beyond the client’s expectations, but it is not where everything stops.

 9. Follow up

-Once everything is done, you can follow up a client to ask for feedback or if you are working on freelancing site like Upwork, they may have already done that part for you, ask a client if you can be of help to anything that they want to be fixed or sorted.
+Once everything is done, you can follow up with a client to ask for feedback.
+However, if you are working on freelancing sites like Upwork, they may have already done that part for you, ask a client if you can be of help to anything that they want to be fixed or sorted.

 Don’t always rely on clients asking you to get things done.

-You can also offer them retainers options for you to keep maintaining and upgrading the software you just delivered.
+You can also offer them retainers’ options for you to keep maintaining and upgrading the software you delivered.